 The LLENs in the early years was contracted by the then Victorian Learning Skills Commission.
 Since its abolition, the LLENs have been contracted directly by the Department of Education and Training.

 In 2010 as part of its commitment to the National Partnership for Youth Attainment and Transitions the Commonwealth announced funding for the establishment of a national network of School Business Community Partnership Brokers (Partnership Brokers) to build partnerships that support improved education and transition outcomes for all young people.

-In Victoria, the Commonwealth recognised that the existing Local Learning and Employment Network program broadly reflects many of the key objectives of the SBCPB program.
-For example primary functions of a LLEN include:
+In Victoria, the Commonwealth recognised that the existing Local Learning and Employment Network program broadly reflected many of the key objectives of the SBCPB program.

-On the basis of the similarities between the two programs and in keeping with the principles outlined in the COAG agreed National Partnership on Youth Attainment and Transitions the Commonwealth and the Victoria Governments (through DEEWR and DEECD) agreed that the Partnership Brokers program in Victoria will be delivered along existing LLEN boundaries, through an enhanced LLEN in order to deliver the additional requirements of the Partnership Brokers program.
+On the basis of the similarities between the two programs and in keeping with the principles outlined in the COAG agreed National Partnership on Youth Attainment and Transitions the Commonwealth and the Victoria Governments (through DEEWR and DEECD) jointly funded the Partnership Brokers program in Victoria, through an enhanced LLEN.
+Funding for School Business Community Partnership Brokers ended in December 2015.

 Following the Department's 2015 commissioned review of school-industry engagement and best practice models, a reformed service for Structured Workplace Learning (SWL) was introduced in 2016.

 The reformed service includes: